 Find this on your panels and turn it off.
 Additionally, turn off the DC power disconnect switches.

-You can find both the disconnect switches of the alternating current and the direct current connected to the main electrical panel secured to the inverter input or combiner box.
+You can find both the disconnect switches of the alternating current and direct current connected to the main electrical panel secured to the inverter input or combiner box.

 Step #2: Covering the Solar Panel to Stop It from Producing Electricity